 Evidence-based interventions for ADHD generally include high intensity school interventions, parent training, education, and medication.
 Studies have shown earlier drug treatment of ADHD to have more effective long-term positive behavioural change (Dow-Edwards et al., 2019; Sayal et al., 2018), highlighting the importance of the early identification of symptoms and assessment.
-MICE guidelines on Attention deficit hyperactivity disorder: Diagnosis and management were reviewed and updated in 2019.
+NICE guidelines on Attention deficit hyperactivity disorder: Diagnosis and management were reviewed and updated in 2019.
+As highlighted by ICM-11, certain traits, like impulsivity and hyperactivity tend to be most evident in structured situations requiring selfcontrol.
+Changes to our expectations of children and young people and the environments in which they interact however provide more inclusive ways to support someone with ADHD; keeping sessions short, offering breaks and opportunities to be active, providing or not objecting to use of fidget spinners or similar, being aware information may need to be repeated and doing so without becoming annoyed with the person, providing text reminders for appointments etc. can help those with ADHD and others navigate the neurotypical world.
+Involving the child or young person, supporting them to work out what works for them (strengths/ limitations, preferred mode of communication etc) and consented sharing of this with key people and services involved can improve outcomes and relationships.